vitessio/website/content/en/docs/14.0/design-docs/vreplication/keys.md

 ### Copier

-VCopier receives rows from the streamer in the chosen index's column order order.
+VCopier receives rows from the streamer in the chosen index's column order.
 It complies with the streamer's ordering.
 When tracking progress in `_vt.copy_state` it uses `lastPk` values from the streamer, which means it uses the same index columns as the streamer in that order.

 ### Player